 9. London’s highest meal at The Shard

 Opening its highly anticipated 72ndfloor rooftop observation deck – London’s highest lookout point at 800 feet above street level – in February 2013, The Shard’s spectacular architecture, fashioned from glass panels that change colors in the light like a gigantic ‘shard of glass’, presents magnificent views even from ground level.
 Diners can choose from a range of world-renowned restaurants spread over 3 floors of the futuristic skyscraper, designed by legendary architectural visionary Renzo Piano and now the E.U’s tallest building measuring in at 1,016 feet.
 Housed in a glistening glass atrium on the 31st to 33rd floors, this is dining with a view at its most spectacular, with 360-degree views taking in Big Ben, the houses of Parliament, the London Eye, Buckingham Palace and a host of other key sights.
-The only downside is you’ll have to wait – the restaurants aren’t set to open until later in 2013, so keep an eye on the website for details.
+The only downside is you’ll have to wait – the restaurants aren’t set to open until later in 2013.

 10. The View Restaurant, NYC